joinbox/guidelines/styleguide/RESTful.md

 - **Accept-Language**: The language to return the resource in
 - **X-Select**: CSV list of properties to return, you may obtain a list of available properties using the options request on the collection

-The example request below will return
+The example request below will do the following:
+- return the users properties id, the properties id and name of the related tenant and the properties id and name of all related friends
+- filter the user by id ( in 3, 4 ) and name ( like micha% )
+- limit the result count to 11, starting at offset 0
+- return the data in german

 *Request Headers*
 ```HTTP